 Sea observations

-SMHI carries out real-time observations of oceanographic parameters with gauges and buoys.
+SMHI carries out real-time observations of oceanographic parameters with tide gauges, buoys and vessels.
 Data are collected every hour and presented within 30 minutes.
+Measurement are also conducted with vessels where sevral biogeochemical parameters are acquired.

 Sea level

-SMHI presents sea level measurements from 19 gauges (sea level stations).
-The water level is measured as a number of cm above a specified reference point.
-Access to long time series enables calculation of a reference level, called “annual average sea level” which takes into account the effect of land rise.
+SMHI presents sea level measurements from 24 tide gauges (sea level stations).
+The sea level is measured in a local height system and values are presented relative the theoretical mean sealevel, a level calculated from many years of annual means, which takes into account the effect of land uplift and sea level rise.
 The values are averaged over 10 minute periods.

 Sea level